 For the rest of you, did you catch the part where this tofu has its own fan club?
 That’s how good this tofu is!

 - 8 ounces extra firm tofu

-- 3-4 Tablespoons tamari (gluten free soy sauce)
+- 3-4 Tablespoons tamari, (gluten free soy sauce)

 - 1 Tablespoon maple syrup

-- 1 Tablespoon sesame oil (or olive oil)
+- 1 Tablespoon sesame oil

-- 1/2 Tablespoon hot pepper sauce (like sriracha) or to taste
+- 1/2 Tablespoon hot pepper sauce, (like sriracha), or to taste

-Preheat the oven to 400F.
+- Preheat the oven to 400F.
 Cover a cookie sheet or backing dish with a nonstick pad and set aside.

-Bake for 10-12 minutes, then turn the cubes and bake for an additional 10-12 minutes until crisp.
+- Bake for 10-15 minutes, then turn the cubes and bake for an additional 10-12 minutes until crisp.

-Cool slightly before serving.
+- Cool slightly before serving.